 In December 1979, the Soviet Union expanded its Communist Empire by installing a pro-Soviet government in Afghanistan.

-The USSR had already infiltrated Afghanistan, supplying the government with arms and ammunition to aid its battle with the Mujahedeen (Muslim rebels supported by Pakistan) and sending in 5,000 Soviet combat troops, which took control of the country.
+The USSR had already infiltrated Afghanistan, supplying the government with arms and ammunition to aid its battle with the Mujahideen (Muslim rebels supported by Pakistan) and sending in 5,000 Soviet combat troops, which took control of the country.

 The USSR gained political influence and by December was able to install a puppet government, arousing the anger of the international community.
-The West condemned the invasion and sent military aid to the Mujahedeen.
+The West condemned the invasion and sent military aid to the Mujahideen.

 The invasion of Afghanistan was widely criticised and lost the USSR many friends.
 It led to a widespread boycott of the Olympic Games that were held in Moscow.